kbairak/outbox/README.md

 <details>
     <summary><h3>Database setup</h3></summary>

-If you pass `auto_create_table=True` to `setup`, then the library will automatically get-or-create the outbox table before it's needed (before emitting and during the message relay).
+If you pass `auto_create_table=True` to the `Emitter` or `MessageRelay` constructors, then the library will automatically get-or-create the outbox table before it's needed (before emitting and during the message relay).
 This is fine for development environments or if your policies around the database are not particularly strict.
 If you want better control of your database, you can leave `auto_create_table=False`, which is the default, and do this:

 #### Using Alembic